harshitjain15/python-csvtojson/README.md

 The script does not handle errors, such as missing or incorrectly formatted CSV files.
 It is intended for use with well-formed CSV files.

-## Contributing

-If you would like to contribute to the development of this script, please fork the repository and submit a pull request with your changes.

-## License

-This script is released under the MIT license.
-See [LICENSE](LICENSE) for details.